kasslent/clc-digital-skills/_lessons/module-5.1.md

 There are two ways to add JavaScript to a page.

 ### Inline
-Similar to internal CSS, add a pair of `<script></script>` tags onto the HTML page to enclose the JavaScript code.
+Add a pair of `<script></script>` tags onto the HTML page to enclose the JavaScript code.
 JavaScript can be added anywhere on the page!

 However, it's often recommended to add the scripts to bottom of the page, just before the closing `</body>` tag, to allow all the page content to load first.